 communicating regularly with both the participant and the Board.

 When a Board subcontracts SEAL functions to a third party, a participant may not be placed in a worksite that is within the subcontractor's organization.
 SEAL participants are expected to be placed within public or private employers outside of TWC, the Board, and any subcontractor organizations.
-While VR will pay Boards for deliverables as detailed in Section 1.8.3, VR participants must complete at least five weeks of paid work experience to qualify as successful completion of the program.
+While VR will pay Boards for deliverables as detailed in Section 1.8.3, VR participants must complete at least five weeks of paid work experience to qualify as successful completion of the program and to receive payment for the retention deliverable.

 Should an employer require drug screening and/or background checks, the Board or its subcontractor must notify the VR counselor in advance.
 The Board may pay for the cost of the VR participant and/or support providers drug screening and/or background check where necessary.